Handbook

 - Meeting with the Bus Driver and Student (Optional)

-Any student that is enrolled in a class that meets at the main campus of JCHS or at the maintenance department will be transported via school bus.
-The school bus is an extension of school therefore; students shall conduct themselves in a manner consistent with classroom behavior and in accordance with bus safety standards.
+Any student that is enrolled in a class that meets at the main campus of JCHS or at the Patriot Academy will be transported via school bus.
+The school bus in an extension; therefore, students shall conduct themselves in a manner consistent with classroom behavior and in accordance with bus safety standards.
 All school rules apply during bus travel.
 Students are under the supervision of the bus driver and/or teacher while on his/her bus and all directions given by him/her shall be followed.
 Any misbehavior reported by the bus driver or teacher will be addressed using the JCHS Assertive Discipline Policy.

 DISRESPECT POLICY